edmondac/CBGM/README.md

 To run the unit tests, run `./test.sh`

-Also see the "examples" folder, including the README.sh in there, which can be executed with bash to execute the common CBGM features.
+Also see the "examples" folder, including the README.sh in there, which can be executed with bash to test the common CBGM features.